Distributed nonparametric regression imputation for missing response problems with large-scale data: Introduction

 To reduce the computational burden, we adopt the divide and conquer strategy.
 The main idea of this strategy is to calculate some summary statistics on each local machine and then aggregate the results from local machines to get a final estimate.
-By doing so we can substantially reduce the computing time and alleviate the computer memory requirements.
-The divide and conquer approach was studied by \cite{Mcdonald2009dist} for multinomial regression. \cite{Zhang2013dist} rigorously showed that in parametric estimation problems with fully observed data, the divide and conquer approach generally has greater efficiency than the naive approach which uses only the sample on a single machine. \cite{Lee2017dist} and \cite{battey2018distributed} extended this approach to sparse linear model in the high-dimensional setting. \cite{tang2020distributed} further investigated the application of the divide and conquer strategy in sparse generalized linear models.
-Distributed inference problem for linear support vector machine and quantile regression were studied via this strategy by \cite{wang2019distributed} and \cite{chen2019quantile}, respectively.
+By doing so, we can substantially reduce the computing time and alleviate the computer memory requirements.
+The divide and conquer approach was first studied by \cite{Mcdonald2009dist} for multinomial regression. \cite{Zhang2013dist} rigorously showed that in parametric estimation problems with fully observed data, the divide and conquer approach generally has greater efficiency than the naive approach that uses only the sample on a single machine. \cite{Lee2017dist} and \cite{battey2018distributed} extended this approach to sparse linear model in the high-dimensional setting. \cite{tang2020distributed} further investigated the application of the divide and conquer strategy in sparse generalized linear models.
+Distributed inference problem with non-smooth loss functions, e.g., quantile regression, was studied via this strategy by \cite{Volgushev2019quantile}.

 In this paper, we extend the divide and conquer strategy to missing response problems.
-We first develop a kernel based distributed imputation (KDI) approach to estimate response mean.
-Under some mild conditions, it is shown that the resulting estimator is asymptotically normal and has the same asymptotic variance as the classical nonparametric kernel regression imputation estimator \citep{Cheng1994nonparametric}, which achieves the semiparametric efficiency bound.
-The KDI method needs very few communications between machines because only a real value is required to transmit from each local machine to the central machine.
-As discussed in \cite{Zhang2013dist}, communication between different machines maybe prohibitively expensive, and the communication complexity can be significantly different across a range of distributed algorithms.
-Thus the distributed estimation methods that require fairly limited communication are of more interest.
+We first develop a kernel-based distributed imputation (KDI) approach to estimate the response mean.
+Under some mild conditions, it is shown that the resulting estimator is asymptotically normal and has the same asymptotic variance as the classical nonparametric kernel regression imputation estimator \citep{Cheng1994nonparametric}, which achieves the semiparametric efficiency bound (see Appendix A for a brief introduction of the bound).
+The KDI method needs very little communication between machines because only a real value is required to transmit from each local machine to the central machine.
+As discussed in \cite{Zhang2013dist}, communication between different machines may be prohibitively expensive, and the difference in communication complexity between different algorithms can be significant.
+Thus distributed estimation methods that require fairly limited communication are of more interest.
 Clearly, our KDI method is just this type.